Brightify/Fetcher/README.md

 }
 ```

-This can be done only if you don't pass any parameters directly to url.
+This can be only done if you don't pass any parameters directly to URL.
 In this example `implicitModifiers` wouldn't work.
-This can be fixed if necessary:
+If needed, it can be fixed like so:

 ```Swift
 struct Endpoints: EndpointProvider {